 Over time and across multiple uses, you may notice brown spots or what looks like slime inside your dehumidifier.
 This is made up of dirt and mold.
 Mold is a living organism that produces spores that float in the air and can land on surfaces and grow.
 A dirty dehumidifier can actually release mold spores into your home, which is the opposite of what you want it to do.

-If you don’t regularly clean your dehumidifier, it could also become less effective.
+If you don’t regularly clean the best dehumidifier, it could also become less effective.
 It won't draw moisture from the air as efficiently and may need more energy to run, which can increase your electric bill.
 To avoid running into these issues, try to set a regular cleaning routine for your dehumidifier, starting with cleaning the filter.

 - Related: Are dehumidifiers good for asthma? (opens in new tab)